Bright-Lotus/Mireille/mireille/src/dialogs/es_ES/documentation.md

 ### Warning
 The button text can only have 80 characters, if you go over that, the bot will not send the message.
-Since the the option text is the button text, you have to keep that in mind.
+Since the option text is the button text, you have to keep that in mind.

 ## Special Functions